-- 1. In the Experiment menu, select Foré.
-You should see two windows on the screen: one with 30 adults, the other with 140 kids. - 2.
-These samples replicate the Foré women Mead and colleagues examined.
-They determined the genotypes of 30 women who were old enough to have participated in cannibalistic feasts but who survived the kuru epidemic, and 140 women who were too young to have participated and who were therefore never exposed to kuru. - 3.
-Click the GO button to make the individuals in the two populations move around.
+- [1] In the Experiment menu, select Foré.
+You should see two windows on the screen: one with 30 adults, the other with 140 kids. - [2] These samples replicate the Foré women Mead and colleagues examined.
+They determined the genotypes of 30 women who were old enough to have participated in cannibalistic feasts but who survived the kuru epidemic, and 140 women who were too young to have participated and who were therefore never exposed to kuru. - [3] Click the GO button to make the individuals in the two populations move around.
 Compare the two populations by eye.
-Does it appear to you that the genotype frequencies are different among the adults versus juveniles?
-What would you have to do to be sure of your answer? - 4.
-Since you already know how to calculate allele and genotype frequencies, we are going to give you a short cut.
-Under the Views menu, select Adult Genotypes, then Juvenile Genotypes.
-Record the number of juveniles and adults with each genotype in the table at the right.
-Is any of the three genotypes substantially more common-or rare-in one group than the other?
-Explain.
+Click the STOP button to stop the simulation. - [3.1] Does it appear to you that the genotype frequencies are different among the adults versus juveniles? - [3.2] What would you have to do to be sure of your answer? - [4] Since you already know how to calculate allele and genotype frequencies, we are going to give you a short cut.
+Under the VIEWS menu, select ADULT GENOTYPES, then JUVENILE GENOTYPES. - [4.1] Record the number of juveniles and adults with each genotype in the table at the right.